invertedv/testGo/docs/gomFile.md

   If you wish to include a field in "addlAssess" as a one-hot feature, include it in this statement.

+***Notes***<br>
+You can run the assessment standalone on an existing model.
+When run in this mode, goMortgage will look into the model to determine the features to use in the assessment.
+You could also use this feature to assess the model against a new dataset, perhaps from a new source.
+If you wanted the results in its own directory, you need only create this directory and copy over the "model" subdirectory.

 ### biasCorrect Keys

 If you build a model stratified on the target field, the "bias" term of the output